mscsbend/sandbox/README.md

 sandbox
 =======

-This repository contains student work
+This repository contains student work.
+They can add anything they want.